-PLAYER AND PLAYFIELD PRIORITIES
+PLAYFIELD AND PLAYFIELD PRIORITIES

 An important feature of player-missile graphics is that players and missiles are completely independent of the playfield.
 You can mix them with any graphics mode, text or map.
 This raises a problem: what happens if a player ends up on top of some playfield image?
 Which image has priority?
 You have the option to define the priorities used in displaying players.
 If you wish, all players can have priority over all playfield color registers.
 Or you can set all playfield color registers (except background) to have priority over all players.
-Or you can set player 0 and player 1 (henceforth referred to as PO and P1) to have priority over all playfield color registers, with P2 and P3 having less priority than the playfield.
-Or you can set playfield color registers 0 and 1 (PF0 and PF1) to have priority over all players, which then have priority over PF2 and PF3.
+Or you can set player 0 and player 1 (henceforth referred to as P0 and P1) to have priority over all playfield color registers 0 and 1 (PF0 and P3 having less priority over all players, which then have priority over PF2 and PF3.
 These priorities are selected with the priority control register (PRIOR) which is shadowed at GPRIOR.
-This capability allows a player to pass in front of of one image and behind another, allowing three-dimensional effects.
+This capability allows a player to pass in front of one image and behind another, allowing three-dimensional effects.